 - Pain relievers.
 Pericarditis pain can usually be treated with over-the-counter pain relievers, such as aspirin or ibuprofen (Advil, Motrin IB, others).
 Prescription-strength pain relievers also may be used.

 - Colchicine (Colcrys, Mitigare).
 This drug reduces inflammation in the body.
-It's used to treat acute pericarditis or if your symptoms tend to come back.
+It's used to treat acute pericarditis or if symptoms tend to come back.
 You should not take this drug if you have liver or kidney disease.
 Colchicine can also interfere with other drugs.
-Your doctor will carefully check your health history before prescribing colchicine.
+Your health care provider will carefully check your health history before prescribing colchicine.

 - Corticosteroids.
 Corticosteroids are strong medications that fight inflammation.
-Your doctor may prescribe a corticosteroid such as prednisone if your symptoms don't get better with other medications, or if symptoms keep returning.
+A corticosteroid such as prednisone may be prescribed if pericarditis symptoms don't get better with other medications, or if symptoms keep returning.

-If your pericarditis is caused by a bacterial infection, you'll be treated with antibiotics and drainage, if necessary.
+If pericarditis is caused by a bacterial infection, treatment may include antibiotics and drainage, if necessary.

 Surgeries or other procedures

-If pericarditis causes fluid buildup around the heart, you may need drainage or surgery.
-Treatments include:
+If pericarditis causes fluid buildup around the heart, a surgery or other procedure may be needed to drain the fluid.

-- Pericardiectomy.
-This surgery removes the entire pericardium.
-It may be done if the sac surrounding your heart has become permanently rigid due to constrictive pericarditis.
+- Removal of the pericardium (pericardiectomy).
+The entire pericardium may need to be removed if the sac surrounding the heart is permanently rigid due to constrictive pericarditis.

 Lifestyle and home remedies

-For mild pericarditis, rest and over-the-counter pain medications — taken under your doctor's direction — may be all that's needed.
+For mild pericarditis, rest and over-the-counter pain medications — taken as directed by your care provider — may be all that's needed.

 While you recover, avoid strenuous physical activity and competitive sports.
 Such activity can trigger pericarditis symptoms.
-Ask your doctor how long you need to rest.
+Ask your health care provider how long you need to rest.

 Preparing for an appointment

-You're likely to start by seeing your family doctor or an emergency room physician.
-If you call to schedule an appointment, you may be referred to a doctor trained in heart conditions (cardiologist).
+You're likely to start by seeing a primary care provider or an emergency room doctor.
+You may be referred to a doctor trained in heart conditions (cardiologist).

 Here's some information to help you prepare for your appointment.